In Africa, Obama lauds democracy but urges progress on gay rights

 "Trade and investment around the world increasingly flow to places where there are rules and courts play an important role in that," Obama said, praising Senegal's institutions.

-Obama said he had instructed U.S. officials to finalise a new trade and investment pact with the West African regional bloc ECOWAS, which includes economic heavyweight Nigeria.
+Obama said he had instructed U.S. officials to finalize a new trade and investment pact with the West African regional bloc ECOWAS, which includes economic heavyweight Nigeria.

 Washington is also looking to extend the African Growth and Opportunity Act (AGOA) when it expires in 2015.
 The deal, signed into law by former President Bill Clinton in 2000, slashes customs duties for African countries building free markets.